-In Okta, select the Provisioning for the Google Workspace app, then click Configure API Integration.
+In Okta, select the Provisioning tab for the Google Workspace app, then click Configure API Integration.

-Check the Enable API integration box, then click Authenticate with Google Workspace:
+Check Enable API integration, then click Authenticate with Google Workspace.

-- You return to the Provisioning page in Okta where you find messages that confirm successful authentication.
+- Back on the Provisioning page in Okta you'll see messages confirming successful authentication.
 Click Save.

-Select To App, then select the Provisioning features you want to enable and click Save.
+Select To App, then select the Provisioning features you want to enable, then click Save.

 Select To Okta, then select Allow Google Workspace to source Okta users.

 When a user is deactivated in Google Workspace, you can choose what action Okta takes against the matching Okta user by using the Profile and Lifecycle Sourcing options.

 The options for when a user is deactivated in the app are: